Why Hire a Social Security Disability Lawyer in Spokane?

 Non-attorney advocates are not bound by the same rules of professional conduct and ethics.

 3. Recourse for you: If your attorney fails to act in your best interests or provide sufficient representation, you can file a complaint with the state bar association.

 If a non-attorney advocate fails to serve you well, there is no equivalent recourse.

-The disability rules can change depending on your age, education, training and work experience.
-At the Law Office of Gary Penar, we examine all aspects of your case and determine the best course of action for you.
+The disability rules can change depending on your age, education, training, and work experience.
+At Gary Penar Law Offices, we examine all aspects of your case and determine the best course of action for you.

 A lawyer with experience can make or break your disability claim.

-To review your case with an experienced attorney, contact Gary Penar right away.
+To review your case with an experienced attorney, contact Gary Penar Law Offices right away.